 Red Hen Press at The Broad Stage

 Don’t miss the series of performances at The Broad Stage – The Edye, hosted by Red Hen Press!
-Witness music and poetry come together to create one seemless and breathtaking afternoon in Santa Monica.
+Witness music and poetry come together to create one seamless and breathtaking afternoon in Santa Monica.
 Come to enjoy the readings of multiple Red Hen poets, a California Poet Laureate and numerous highly-accomplished musicians premiering inspired pieces for the first time in Los Angeles.

 1310 11th Street